oneapi-src/oneDPL/documentation/library_guide/dynamic_selection_api/functions.rst

 with the submission is complete.
 This behaviour is essentially a short-cut for calling ``wait`` on the object returned by a call to ``submit``.

-submit and wait using a policy
+Submit and Wait Using a Policy
 ++++++++++++++++++++++++++++++

 .. code:: cpp